GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 - `storage.googleapis.com`
 - `sts.googleapis.com`

-You also need a GCS bucket that will be used for managing Terraform state and other Terraform artifacts and a service account that will be imporsonated by Terraform when provisioning the environment.
+You also need a GCS bucket that will be used for managing Terraform state and other Terraform artifacts and a service account that will be impersonated by Terraform when provisioning the environment.
 The service account should have the following project level roles:

 - `iam.securityAdmin`
 - `iam.serviceAccountAdmin`